 Overall Record: 128-67-28

-The University of Pennsylvania women’s soccer program’s all-time winningest coach, Darren Ambrose has never had a losing season in his 13 years overseeing the program.
-He has coached the team’s first All-America, NSCAA Scholar All-America, CoSIDA Academic All-America of the Year, Ivy League Player of the Year, and Ivy League Rookies of the Year.
-In addition, he brought Penn its only three Ivy League championships (2001, 2007, 2010), three of its four NCAA Championship berths, and an ECAC title in 2000.
+The University of Pennsylvania women’s soccer program’s all-time winningest coach, Darren Ambrose has never had a losing season in his 14 years overseeing the program.
+He has coached the team’s first two All-Americans as well as its first NSCAA Scholar All-America, CoSIDA Academic All-America of the Year, Ivy League Player of the Year, Ivy League Defensive Player of the Year, and Ivy League Rookies of the Year.
+In addition, Ambrose has been at the helm for all of Penn's Ivy League championships (2001, 2007, 2010), three of its four NCAA Championship berths, and an ECAC title in 2000.

-Each of the last three seasons, Penn has gone into its final match with an Ivy League championship still a possibility.
+Three of the last four seasons, Penn has gone into its final match with an Ivy League championship still a possibility.
 A tie at Princeton in 2010 gave the Quakers the title over the Tigers that year; in 2011, Penn beat Princeton but finished second behind Harvard; and in 2012 the Quakers needed to beat Princeton to share the title with the Tigers, but fell in Princeton, 4-2.
+(The 2013 team did not have a shot at the championship on the final day, but went 5-1-1 in Ivy play and finished the season second in the Ivy standings.)

-Each of the last two years, Penn has had three women earn first-team All-Ivy.
+Each of the last three years, Penn has had three women earn first-team All-Ivy.
 That had never happened in the history of the program.

 Penn finished the 2010 season with a 4-1-2 Ivy record that gave the Red and Blue their second outright title and third overall.
 The Quakers went to the NCAA Championship for the fourth time, falling to Big Ten champion Penn State 1-0 in the first round.
 Overall, Penn went 9-7-2 on the season.
 At the conclusion of the campaign, a Penn player was voted the Ivy League Rookie of the Year (Kerry Scalora) while a pair earned first-team All-Ivy selections (seniors Kaitlin Campbell and Sarah Friedman).
 The 2010 season also saw Coach Ambrose reach the 100-win milestone at Penn, achieved with the Quakers' 4-3 win over Harvard on Sept.
 24.

-In 2009 Penn went 10-4-2 overall, the best overall record among Ivy teams and the fourth time the program has reached double-digit wins in a season under Ambrose.
+In 2009 Penn went 10-4-2 overall, the best overall record among Ivy teams.
 The Quakers finished third in the Ivy League at 4-3-0, and had six players earn All-Ivy honors (the third time in five seasons that happened).
 Senior forward Jessica Fuccello tied the school record for goals in a season, with 16, and was first-team All-Ivy for the second time in her career.

 The 2008 season saw the Quakers go 8-6-3 overall and place five women on the All-Ivy teams, including first-team selections Natalie Capuano and Sarah Friedman (who shattered the program record for assists in a season).
 Capuano ended her career as one of Penn's most decorated players as a three-time first-team All-Ivy and NSCAA all-region selection, and a number of academic honors including NSCAA Scholar All-America -- a first for the program -- CoSIDA Academic All-District, and Philadelphia Inquirer Academic All-Area.
 In Ivy League play, Penn was unable to defend its 2007 title, but the Quakers did hand champion Harvard its only conference loss.